ethereum/EIPs/EIPS/eip-1.md

 ## What belongs in a successful EIP?

+### EIP Sections

-Each EIP should have the following parts:
+Each EIP should have the following sectio:

-- **Preamble** - RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
+#### Preamble** - RFC 822 style headers containing metadata about the EIP, including the EIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include EIP number.
 See [below](./eip-1.md#eip-header-preamble) for details.

-- **Abstract** - Abstract is a multi-sentence (short paragraph) technical summary.
+#### Abstract** - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.

-- **Motivation** *(optional)* - A motivation section is critical for EIPs that want to change the Ethereum protocol.
+#### Motivation** *(optional)* - A motivation section is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 This section may be omitted if the motivation is evident.

-- **Specification** - The technical specification should describe the syntax and semantics of any new feature.
+#### Specification** - The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (besu, erigon, ethereumjs, go-ethereum, nethermind, or others).

-- **Rationale** - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
+#### Rationale** - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale should discuss important objections or concerns raised during discussion around the EIP.

-- **Backwards Compatibility** *(optional)* - All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their consequences.
+#### Backwards Compatibility** *(optional)* - All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their consequences.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 This section may be omitted if the proposal does not introduce any backwards incompatibilities, but this section must be included if backward incompatibilities exist.

-- **Test Cases** *(optional)* - Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
+#### Test Cases** *(optional)* - Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
 Tests should either be inlined in the EIP as data (such as input/expected output pairs, or included in `../assets/eip-###/<filename>`.
 This section may be omitted for non-Core proposals.

-- **Reference Implementation** *(optional)* - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
+#### Reference Implementation** *(optional)* - An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 This section may be omitted for most EIPs.
 Final Core EIPs should link to the relevant Execution Client or Consensus Client commits that implement the EIP.

-- **Security Considerations** - All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
+#### Security Considerations** - All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life-cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.

-- **Normative References**
+#### Normative References**
-- **Informative References** - Complete references for all external resources must be included in these two sections, as specified below.
+ **Informative References** - Complete references for all external resources must be included in these two sections, as specified below.

-- **Copyright Waiver** - All EIPs must be in the public domain.
+#### Copyright Waiver** - All EIPs must be in the public domain.
 The copyright waiver MUST link to the license file and use the following wording: `Copyright and related rights waived via [CC0](../LICENSE.md).`

 ### EIP Formats and Templates